 Itching to go on a vacation but don’t have the time to spend a whole week away from work?
-Don’t worry, some of the cities on the West Coast make perfect destinations for weekend getaways.
+Don’t worry, some of the cities in the USA make perfect destinations for weekend getaways.
 Whether you want to spend the weekend outdoors, visiting museums or at the beach, there is a perfect destination for your mini vacation.

 With FlixBus, a weekend getaway is only a bus trip away.
 Enjoy free Wi-Fi and onboard entertainment on your way and relax in comfortable seats while we bring you to your destination.
 Want to save time to make more out of your weekend getaway?
 Take an overnight bus to start exploring your destination in the morning.
 Still unsure?
-Check out our favorite things to do during a weekend getaway in Los Angeles and San Diego.
+Check out our favorite things to do during a weekend getaway in Los Angeles, San Diego and San Francisco.

 If you’re ready for a weekend of amazing food and excitement, then Los Angeles is the perfect city for your mini vacation.
 L.A’s many neighborhoods all have very different histories and culture, so it might be hard for you to decide what you want to do on your weekend getaway.
 To help you make the most out of L.A., we have listed a few suggestions below.